 Just make sure that you reseal this concrete after some time.
 The sealer slowly wears out and loses qualities of insulation regardless of regular and adequate maintenance.
 The best option is resealing concrete structures after every six months.
 This will protect floors against dirt and dust and you will not be dealing with unpleasant matches.
 The cycle of resealing is dependent on diverse factors.

-The insulation material gets affected by rain, sunlight, and weight of objects on concrete structures.
+The insulation material gets affected by rain, sunlight, and the weight of objects on concrete structures.
 Therefore, you need to calculate the number of months you need for a reseal.
-A great exposure to dust, rain, and water means resealing the concrete soon.
+Great exposure to dust, rain, and water means resealing the concrete soon.